chenjaja0312/AngelinaChen/README.md

 # AngelinaChen
-Hello everyone, my name is
+Hello everyone.
+My name is 陳佳瑄, and my English name is Angelina.
+Here is my self-introduction.
+===